jon-harper/OmniBox/docs/tour.md

 <div markdown class="jh-grid-container jh-grid-2">
 <div markdown class="jh-grid-para">
-The back covers the rest of the power supply and mounts a fused IEC power plug.
+The back half mounts a fused IEC power plug and part of the [Rear Panel](#rear-panel).

 This component is available with heat set inserts.